Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/adobe-mobile-services-release-notes.md

 Release notes and change logs for the Adobe Mobile Services extension

+### May 27, 2021

+#### iOS AEP Mobile Services 3.0.0

+* Initial release of Adobe Experience Platform iOS [Mobile Services ](https://mobilemarketing.adobe.com) extension that is compatible with the new iOS AEP Swift Core SDKs.

 ### April 14, 2021

 #### iOS Mobile Services 1.1.1